bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/explaining-bitcoin-addresses.md

 Aaron Van Wirdum: 00:18:11

 Yeah, usually, but not always.
 And we're getting into that, I think.
-Yep.
 So what is this all about?

 Sjors Provoost: 00:18:16

-Well, that is BEC32 or however you want to pronounce it.
+Well, that is BECH32 or however you want to pronounce it.
 And it's been used since SegWit, basically.
 And again, it is something that doesn't exist on the blockchain, so it's just a convention that wallets can use.
 This is a, as the name suggests, a base 32 system.
 Which means you have almost all the letters, and almost all the numbers, minus some ambiguous characters that you don't want to have, because they look too much like numbers or letters.

 Aaron Van Wirdum: 00:18:46

-Yeah, and I think one of the big differences compared to Base58 is that this time there are no longer uppercase and lowercase letters.
+I think one of the big differences compared to Base58 is that this time there are no longer uppercase and lowercase letters.
 There's just any, every letter is only in there once.

 Sjors Provoost: 00:18:58

 Exactly.
-The other difference is that

 Aaron Van Wirdum: 00:18:59